 For the more space-aged kids, there is a Old San Juan Segway tour available.
 This super fun transportation device looks like something out of a science fiction movie.
 Very easy to learn and ride.
 There are 2 tours available – 45 minutes or 2 hours.
 The 2 hour tour includes an admission and a guided tour of El Morro.
 It requires some balancing ability and the machines need a minimum weight of 90 pounds.
-If your child weighs less, hey may be able to ride with a guide walking along beside them.
-Tours cost $42 for the 45 minute tour and $84 for the 2 hour tour.
+If your child weighs less, they may be able to ride with a guide walking along beside them.

 For the explorers, you can always do a walking tour of the town.
 You can do a self-guided walking tour, or a guided one.
 There are even day time and night-time guided walking tours available.
 You can explore the many little streets and alleys, walk along the edge of the wall, run along pedestrian walkways – Old San Juan is pretty and full of fun things to find.